goliatone/application-core/docs/modules.md

 ### Modules
+A module adds a specific feature to an existing application context, providing a means to extend your application with specific behavior for a given project in an encapsulated way, thus maximizing the amount of code you can reuse between applications.

 Modules follow a simple convention: they should export an init function that take an instance of `app-core` and a configuration object as arguments.

 Your module does not need to return anything, but if it does it should be either an object or a Promise.